 Held August 7-8 in Colorado Springs, Colorado

-The NSDA is excited to host up to 55 NSDA members in the 2019 NSDA Inclusion Workshop, August 7-8 in Colorado Springs, Colorado.
-Our facilitators from Courageous Conversation by the Pacific Educational Group, Inc., will lead a workshop that models and teaches a protocol for discussing race in ways that are productive, insightful, and generative.
-Through this workshop, participants will strengthen their critical consciousness of race and practice using strategies for identifying and addressing the policies, programs, and practices that that negatively impact student of color achievement and serve as barriers to all students receiving a world class education.
+The workshop, Courageous Conversation facilitated by the Pacific Educational Group, Inc., teaches a protocol for discussing race in productive, insightful, and generative ways.
+Through this workshop, participants will strengthen their critical consciousness of race and practice using strategies for identifying and addressing the policies, programs, and practices that negatively impact student of color achievement and serve as barriers to all students receiving a world class education.